Therapy and Consultation

 "EMDR is one of the most powerful tools I've encountered for treating post-traumatic stress.
 In the hands of a competent and compassionate therapist, it gives people the means to heal themselves."

-Because trauma is at the heart of many psychological symptoms, clinicians have reported success using EMDR in the treatment of a wide range of conditions.
-Examples include:
+Because trauma is at the heart of many psychological symptoms, clinicians have reported success using EMDR in the treatment of a wide range of conditions, including:

 • Panic attacks